Canberra-Computer-Science-Enrichment/sessions/unix_basics/README.md

 For Windows, [PuTTY](https://www.putty.org/) is a fully-featured open-source SSH client.
 You can also [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) which provides a complete installation of Ubuntu Linux inside your Windows system; WSL also comes with an installation of the OpenSSH client.

+You can install [Google's Secure Shell App plugin for the Chrome browser](https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en) to run a SSH client inside Chrome.

 **Think About It** Should you install one of the software packages above?
 How can you decide whether to trust software you find on the Internet?

 ### Logging in using SSH